 What is Bipolar Disorder?

-Bipolar Disorder is a grave mental disorder identified by intense mood fluctuations.
-They can incorporate intense excitement episodes or extreme depressive feelings such as rage to drama, emotional outbursts to feelings of intense stimulation.
+Bipolar disorder is a severe mental disorder identified by intense mood fluctuations.
+They can incorporate severe excitement episodes or extreme depressive feelings such as rage and emotional outbursts to feelings of intense stimulation.
 Bipolar disorder is:

-- Quite common (with over 3 million cases yearly just in USA)
+- Quite prevalent (with over 3 million cases yearly just in the USA.)

-- Can last several years or even become a lifelong illness
+- It can last several years or even become a lifelong illness.

 What are Bipolar Disorder Symptoms?